nmfs-ost/ss3-source-code/.github/pull_request_template.md

 - [ ] no further changes to SSI (the SS3 GUI)
 - [ ] no further changes to the stock synthesis change log (new features, bug reports)

-## Describe any changes in r4ss/SS3 manual/SSIthat are needed (if not checked):
+## Describe any changes in r4ss/SS3 manual/SSI that are needed (if not checked):

 ## If changes are needed in the change log, please fill in the table here: